Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 Look at this UI, how did this happen in production?
 The text and advertisement are crammed together.
 If this was your advertisement, do you think there would be a revenue impact?
 Absolutely

-These aren’t cosmetic issues.In each case, **visual bugs are blocking revenue**
+These aren’t cosmetic issues.
+In each case, **visual bugs are blocking revenue**

 Why do these visual bugs occur?
 Don’t they do functional testing?
-They do — but it’s not enough
+They do, but it’s not enough

-Many believe that functional tests are enough to catch visual bugs (–) but that is not true.Functional tests validate only the functional behaviour of the application
+Many believe that functional tests are enough to catch visual bugs, but that is not true.
+Functional tests validate only the functional behaviour of the application

 Visual bugs are rendering issues.
 And rendering validation is not what functional testing tools are designed to catch.